rajeswarithota1715/java-maven-sonar-argocd-helm-k8s-project/README.md

 14.  default username and password will be admin and admin restpectively
 15.  configure sonar with genkins
      * sonarqube ->myaccound ->security -> generate token -> copy the token
-     * go to Jenkins dashboard ->manage jenkins -> manage credentials ->system >global credentails and add it
+     * go to Jenkins dashboard ->manage jenkins -> manage credentials ->system >global credentails select type as secret text and add it

 16.  install docker